Where Do Scrapped Cars End Up?

 Payment for scrap cars

 When accepting payment for your scrapped vehicle, it’s important to be aware that you should never take cash from a scrap dealer.
 The Scrap Metal Dealers Act 2013 made cash payments for scrap cars illegal in both England and Wales.
+Similar laws apply in Scotland and Northern Ireland.
 This was part of an effort to reduce car crime and prohibit the activities of unscrupulous scrap dealers.
 Only accept payment by bank transfer or cheque.

 Certificate of Destruction and informing the DVLA